Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 Make sure you have a suitable first aid kit which is maintained and easy to reach at all times.
 Waterproof plasters (preferably coloured blue) are required.

-Always have at least a 1.36kg (31lb) dry powder fire extinguisher and fire blanket.
+Ensure you have at least a 1kg or 2.5kg dry powder extinguisher plus fire blanket.

 If a fire breaks out, turn off all cylinder valves and if possible remove all cylinders from the vicinity of the fire.
 Clear the area of all unnecessary persons and call the Fire Brigade.